Whatsapp Icon

 • Molecularly Targeted Therapies: Uses drugs or other substances to target specific molecules involved in cancer cell growth and progression.

-• Immunotherapy: Employs the body's immune system to fight the cancer, either by stimulating the patient's immune response against cancer cells or introducing man-made immune system proteins.
+• Immunotherapy: Employs the body's immune system to fight cancer, either by stimulating the patient's immune response against cancer cells or introducing man-made immune system proteins.

 The Role of a Multidisciplinary Care Team